nuxt/content/docs/content/en/writing.md

 ```
 </pre>

-After rendering with the `nuxt-content` component, it will look like this:
+After rendering with the `nuxt-content` component, it should look like this (without the filename yet):

 ```html[server.js]
 <div class="nuxt-content-highlight">